LEAN-96/RAG-Demystified/README.md

 *The following description of the RAG-process is taken from a [survey](http://arxiv.org/abs/2312.10997) and the terminilogy with citatations from the original papers is applied to it.*

-The basic RAG process involves indexing, retrieval, and generation.
+The basic RAG process involves three phases: Indexing, retrieval, and generation.

-In simple terms, a user's input x is used to search for relevant documents z, which are then combined with a prompt and given to the model to create a final output y.
-If the interaction involves multiple turns, previous conversation history can be included in the prompt.
 The entire RAG-Process is often referred as "RAG-Pipeline".

 ## Indexing: